Aramantos/MS4-ShakesOnTheBeach/README.md

 Shakes on the beach is a sea side cafe offering an assortment of food and drinks.

-This web application is designed to allow the user to browse the available options and build a basket.
+This web application is designed to allow the user to browse the available products and build a basket.
 The user can then then make a card payment and the order will be proccessed.

 ---